This is a review of the best badminton rackets for intermediate players.

 A player has to define his own peculiar type based on the strengths and weaknesses in terms of physique, technique, experience and playing style, and match these with the important aspects of racket to form a potent combination.
 Here we’ll attempt to see what specifications of rackets suit the intermediate level players and what can be the best solution available.

 First comes the weight of the racket.
-For intermediate players, you may want to choose a racket with weight between 2U and 4U (84 to 95gm).
+For intermediate players, you may want to choose a racket with a weight between 2U and 4U (84 to 95gm).
 This is because it’s the time you want to drill more into smashing and control, heavier rackets are great for smashing while lighter rackets provide better control performance.

 It is a good idea for you to pick something in between for a better balance, and depending on your preference and skill development, you may want to move on to pick a racket for smash or control.